 Equipment – Hire

 There is nowhere in the region to hire equipment.
-The only local option for ski hire, The High Plains centre near Alston, has recently closed (January 2018) as the owners have retired.
+The only local option for ski hire, The High Plains centre near Alston, closed in 2018 when the owners retired.

 It is not possible to predict the snow at Allenheads more than a few days in advance.
 So please don’t book a holiday or a visit unless there is already snow or snow is forecast.
 To give an idea of how much snow we get, see the list below of the number of days we have run the tows over the last few years.
 With the very rare exception, we run the tows everyday there is sufficient snow for skiing and boarding so this is a good guide to the number of good snow days.